 The Lonely Monarch by Sunil Gangopadhyay, translated by Swapna Dutta

-This is an English translation of an original work in Bengali called Nihsanga Samrat by Sunil Gangopadhyay, a kind of a biopic on the life of stage actor Sisirkumar Bhaduri.
-Not many of us outside Bengal have heard about him, so this book brings him alive as an actor, as a human being and as a life totally dedicated to a craft.
-The translation maintains the Bengali ethos very well, as the poems are translated along with the prose.
-If you have read a bit of Tagore and Saratchandra, you will relate to the conversations in the book much better as the characters from their works are discussed and enacted.
+The Lonely Monarch is an English translation of an original work in Bengali called Nihsanga Samrat by Sunil Gangopadhyay.
+A kind of a biopic on the life of stage actor Sisirkumar Bhaduri.
+Not many of us outside Bengal have heard about him.
+So this book brings him alive as an actor, as a human being.
+And as a life totally dedicated to a craft.
+The translation maintains the Bengali ethos very well.
+As the poems are translated along with the prose.
+If you have read a bit of Tagore and Saratchandra, you will relate to the conversations in the book much better.
+As the characters from their works are discussed and enacted.

-At another level, book tells you the scene in Bengal before the independence and takes through the city of Calcutta.
-In a way it ends up chronicling the evolution of various theatres during that time, how most of them began with English names until Sisir Bhaduri decided to have one with Bengali name, how they changed hands and how certain areas were chosen for them.
-There is also a history of all the plays that were popular during that time, who were the storywriters, play writers, actors and poets.
+At another level, The Lonely Monarch book tells you the scene in Bengal before the independence.
+And takes through the city of Calcutta.
+In a way, it ends up chronicling the evolution of various theatres during that time.
+How most of them began with English names until Sisir Bhaduri decided to have one with Bengali name?
+How they changed hands.
+And how certain areas were chosen for them.
+There is also a history of all the plays that were popular during that time, who were the story writers, play writers, actors, and poets.
 The coming together of the people from the literary world and drama as they worked with each other tells how the small community was competing and co-operating at the same time.
 You can see the aura of Rabindranath Tagore, who is revered so much that he cannot be compared with anyone else, no matter what.